 - Can I send an official transcript to CASPA more than once?

 Basically, you should assume that you can only send in a transcript once.
-If you are taking prerequisite courses and will finish before the end of summer semester, I would wait to send in your transcript because those prerequisites would be helpful to your science GPA.
+If you are taking prerequisite courses and will finish before the end of summer semester, I would wait to send in your transcript because it is better to have as many prerequisite classes complete as possible.

 - Can I add experiences after I submit CASPA to one school?